Feyerabend/bb/workbook/ch05/symb/SYMB.md

 	- Learn how unification and backtracking work in logical languages.
 	- Explore how the symbol table evolves through the process of logical inference and querying.

-#### Visualizing Unification and Backtracking
+#### Visualising Unification and Backtracking

-- Goal: Build a tool that visualizes the process of unification and backtracking in a Prolog-like system.
+- Goal: Build a tool that visualises the process of unification and backtracking in a Prolog-like system.

 - Tasks:
 	- Implement the unification algorithm that binds variables and matches terms.
-	- Use the symbol table to manage variable bindings and visualize the current state after each unification step.
+	- Use the symbol table to manage variable bindings and visualise the current state after each unification step.
 	- Allow users to input queries and visually step through the backtracking process as different bindings are tried.

 - Learning Objectives:
-	- Visualize the relationship between variables and terms during unification.
+	- Visualise the relationship between variables and terms during unification.
 	- Understand how Prolog resolves queries and performs backtracking.
 	- Examine the impact of backtracking on variable bindings and the symbol table.